-

 Château Mille Roses - Haut-Médoc Magnum 2020

-A wine to lay down is a cuvée that can be stored for many years in a cellar while improving.
-As wine is a living product, it indeed continues to evolve after bottling thanks to minimal contact with oxygen, occurring year after year through the cork.
+An age-worthy wine is a wine that can be kept for several years in the cellar while improving over time.
+As wine is a living product, it continues to evolve after bottling thanks to minimal contact with oxygen, year after year through the cork.

-While this matters little for the vast majority of wines, given that most vintages on the market are intended to be consumed in their youth, it is nevertheless possible to keep certain bottles for 10 years, 20 years, and sometimes much longer to enjoy them at their peak.
+While this matters little for most wines, since most cuvées on the market are meant to be drunk young, it is nevertheless possible to keep certain bottles for 10 years, 20 years, or even much longer to enjoy them at their peak.

 What qualities must a wine have to age well?

-Several inherent characteristics of the wine are crucial for a bottle to improve over time.
+Several inherent characteristics of wine are decisive for a bottle to improve over time.
 Here are the most important ones:

 -Acidity: it structures the wines and is essential for their proper balance.
-This indeed allows for giving depth in tasting as well as preserving a certain freshness and gustatory harmony.
-If a wine suffers from a lack of acidity from its youth, it is certain that it will not evolve positively over the years.
+It indeed gives depth during tasting as well as preserving a certain freshness and taste harmony.
+If a wine lacks acidity from its youth, it is certain that it will not evolve positively over the years.

--The tannins: this criterion is especially crucial for red wines.
-In their youth, some wines have powerful tannins and can sometimes be difficult to grasp.
-Nevertheless, these are very important in terms of structure and have an antioxidant role, allowing your bottles to be stored longer in the cellar.
+-Tannins: this criterion is especially decisive for red wines.
+In their youth, some wines have powerful tannins and can sometimes be difficult to approach.
+Nevertheless, these are very important in terms of structure and have a role as an antioxidant, allowing your bottles to be kept longer in the cellar.
 Over time, the tannins soften and round out, making the wine more pleasant than in its early youth.

--Sugar: a high level of sweetness allows for better preservation of wines as it also plays an antioxidant role.
-Thus, sweet Sauternes, Vouvray or even Vins Doux Naturels from Maury can naturally be kept longer than classic wines.
+-Sugar: a high level of sweetness allows for better preservation of wines as it also plays a role as an antioxidant.
+Thus, Sauternes, sweet Vouvray or even the Vins Doux Naturels from Maury naturally keep longer than classic dry white wines.

--Aging: a key element in the aromatic profile of the wine, aging also plays an important role in its proper preservation.
-Indeed, age-worthy wines often undergo aging in oak barrels .
+-Aging: a key element in the aromatic profile of the wine, aging also plays an important role in its preservation.
+Indeed, age-worthy wines often undergo aging in oak barrels.
 Why?
-Since wood is a porous material, a very controlled oxygenation occurs during the aging phase, accustoming the wine from the start to the element that makes it age: oxygen.
-Aging in oak barrels can therefore be beneficial (although not absolutely necessary) with the aim of creating age-worthy vintages.
+Wood being a porous material, very controlled oxygenation occurs during the aging phase, getting the wine used from the start to the element that makes it age: oxygen.
+Aging in oak barrels can therefore be beneficial (although not absolutely necessary) in order to create age-worthy cuvées.

--The grape variety: certain grape varieties are well known for enabling the production of wines for aging.We can notably mention the Cabernet Sauvignon or Cabernet Franc in Bordeaux, Syrah in the Rhône Valley or Tempranillo within the famous Spanish appellations Rioja and Ribera del Duero.
-On the white side, Chardonnay, Chenin or Riesling can also create sublime wines for aging.
+-Grape variety: some grape varieties are well known for allowing the production of age-worthy wines.
+Notably, we can mention Cabernet Sauvignon or Cabernet Franc in Bordeaux, Syrah in the Rhône Valley or Tempranillo in the famous Spanish appellations Rioja and Ribera del Duero.
+On the white side, Chardonnay, Chenin or Riesling can also create superb age-worthy wines.

-Finally, other important criteria such as the terroir, the vintage and especially the storage conditions play a key role in the good aging potential of wines.
+Finally, other important criteria such as terroir, vintage and above all storage conditions play a key role in the wine's aging potential.

 How does wine evolve as it ages?